SoftUni-Internal/interactive-content/EN/05-Client-Side-Rendering/05-Homework.md

 [image assetsSrc="js-application-client-side-rendering-table-search-engine-3.png" /]

-If we try to find all students who have email addresses in the **john-dan** domain, the expected result should be:
+If we try to find all students who have email addresses in the "**john-dam**" domain, the expected result should be:

 [image assetsSrc="js-application-client-side-rendering-table-search-engine-4.png" /]